Bayer AG

 Stability Under Pressure

-Under public pressure Bayer often defaults to aggressive legal defense and policy lobbying, which limits a stronger resilience score.
+Under pressure Bayer often emphasizes legal defense and liability limitation, which limits the moral resilience score.

 Timeline